 INGA: Intelligent Networked Grave Archive — Black box to hold the hologram displays.
-The idea of artist retrospectives and then public and private persona [that woman outed as a lesbian and andy warhol’s hospital coat pockets], authority, authored, control, authenticity, credibility — what we lose after death and burial.
+The idea of artist retrospectives and then public and private persona [that woman outed as a lesbian after death and andy warhol’s hospital coat pockets], authority, authored, control, authenticity, credibility — what we lose after death and burial.

 Graveyards: memorials but not often archives.
 They can make for interesting material if we think of famous ones, public space, re-visitation like replayability.